-The exhibitor manual will be available in October.
-Within the Exhibitor Manual website, you will find everything you need to successfully participate in the LibLearnX LLX Marketplace Exhibits.
+Access the Exhibitor Manual.
+Within the Exhibitor Manual website, you will find everything you need to successfully participate in the LibLearnX Exhibits.
 Show Management has lined up a team of industry professionals to make your exhibit experience a smooth process.

-Please pay attention to order deadlines, as advance orders can save you time and money.
+Please review the Quick Facts, and pay attention to order deadlines, as advance orders can save you time and money.
+If you have any questions related to exhibitor services, please contact GES at 800/801-7648.
+You can also Chat with GES during normal business hours.

 If you have questions on the rules and regulations, etc., please contact us at 800/752-6312, 630/434-7779, [email protected].